-At ACTIONETIX you know our focus is on increasing performance through various means of nutritional manipulation, scientific training techniques and designing supplement programs that are specific to each rider.
+At ACTIONETIX our focus is on increasing performance through various means of nutritional manipulation, scientific training techniques and designing supplement programs that are specific to each rider.
 We firmly believe that being better prepared both physically and mentally is your edge to not only maximize the enjoyment you get from the sport, but to completely outsmart your competitors.

-At a recent high level race in Canada, we ran into a gentleman that had emailed us before asking some questions about distance riding, and how after riding for longer times in the heat, his vision would start to get blurry and other negative physiological changes would happen – he thought he was dehydrated and that was causing the issues he was experiencing.
+At a recent high level race in Canada, we ran into a gentleman that had emailed us before asking some questions about distance riding, and how after riding for longer times in the heat, his vision would start to get blurry and other negative physiological changes would happen – his thought was that he was dehydrated and that was causing the issues he was experiencing.
 He then prompted us with a question of whether or not coconut water was good for hydration and as an electrolyte replacement.
 This was not the first time we had been asked about this drink.
-Having been a major importer of certain coconut waters into Canada, we had taken a keen interest in the drink and it’s benefits.
+Having been a major importer of certain coconut waters into Canada, we had taken a keen interest in the drink and its benefits.
 Here was our response to the inquiry:

 “Peter, coconut water in its simplest form is great – it has many of the needed attributes for hydration and electrolyte consumption.
 Naturally it is considered fairly high in potassium, but somewhat low in sodium.
 Your body always tries to maintain a balance of sodium and potassium in a 3:2 ratio.
-If one of these is lacking, your body will adjust the other down by forcing your body to secrete it in the urine.
+If one of these is lacking, your body will adjust the other down by forcing your body to excrete it in the urine.
 So, if you are going to use it [coconut water] as part of your hydration strategy, you have to ensure that as an athlete that sweats, you are also taking in a decent amount of salt in your diet as well.”